notak/notak.github.io/_posts/2016-05-18-aws-to-digital-ocean.md

 ---
 title: "Moving from AWS to Digital Ocean"
+summary: "This post explores my history of using the cloud, from early experiments through 7 years of AWS, and finally the decision to look at a new provider."
 layout: default
 ---

-# Moving from AWS to Digital Ocean

-###### This post explores my history of using the cloud, from early experiments through 7 years of AWS, and finally the decision to look at a new provider

 ## First steps into the cloud